 Theoretical knowledge of biology, microbiology, social sciences, clinical sciences and/or Bachelor's Degree; and/or an equivalent combination of education and experience.

 Experience performing clinical research duties in a clinical research environment.
 Experience working with FDA regulations, NCI policies and procedures, and Good Clinical Practice guidelines for the conduct of clinical research.

 Experience in medical assessment, patient interviewing, and interpreting laboratory procedures and values to determine toxicities and patient eligibility related to protocol management.

 Experience preparing various forms, documents, and reports, such as New Study Applications, Renewal Applications, IND Applications, etc. Experience preparing, reviewing, and understanding clinical research protocols and protocol amendments.

-Experience creating Informed Consent Documents that comply with HRPP/UCSD IRB policies and procedures, FDA regulations, and sponsor requirements.
+Demonstrated experience creating Informed Consent Documents that comply with HRPP/UCSD IRB policies and procedures, FDA regulations, and sponsor requirements.